Marine Mammal Commission

 Abundance and Trends

 Numerous aerial-survey, photo-identification, satellite-telemetry, and genetic studies have made the MHI insular population the world’s most thoroughly studied false killer whales.
-Based on photo-identification studies, its current size is estimated to number between 150 and 200 whales (best estimate = 167), which is believed to be significantly fewer than were present in the late 1980s, when aerial surveys around the MHI sighted individual groups of false killer whales in excess of 400 individuals.
+Based on photo-identification studies conducted through 2015, the MHI insular population was estimated to number between 150 and 200 whales (best estimate = 167), a level believed to be significantly fewer than were present in the late 1980s, when aerial surveys around the MHI occasionally documented groups exceeding 400 individuals.
+A recent analysis using data through 2022 provided an updated estimate of about 139 individuals, suggesting a continued downward trend in population size.

 The pelagic population of false killer whales in Hawaiian waters is estimated to consist of approximately 5,500 individuals, with around 2,000 of those within the Hawaiian Islands EEZ.
 The large pelagic range of this population along with limited large-scale surveys make it difficult to assess trends in abundance for this population.
 The Northwestern Hawaiian Islands population is smaller and less studied, with an estimated abundance of around 400 individuals.